 Consumers are becoming more selective, companies are becoming more sustainable

-As consumers, one thing is particularly clear to us at the moment: What is essential versus superfluous?
-Is our usual consumer behavior necessary?
-Sure, food (as well health essentials ) are vital - just like certain media and entertainment offers in order to promote the mental well being.
-On the other hand, we notice how many things in our life have become dispensable.
-Important changes in behavior can thus emerge from the current experiences and manifest in the long term.
+One thing is currently being made particularly clear to us as consumers: what is essential vs. superfluous in our traditional consumer behavior.
+Sure, food (as well as health & essentials) are essential, just like certain media and entertainment offers to promote mental well-being.
+On the other hand, however, we also notice how dispensable some things in our lives have become.
+From the current experiences and cuts, important changes in behavior can arise and manifest themselves sustainably.
 For example, a return to “less is more” - less quantity, more quality.

 Besides the challenges with which COVID-XNUMX confronts society on a daily basis, it does also encourage some positive developments in people's behavior.
 More news formats are watched online and on TV, there is more cooking at home with family and less consumption of fast fashion.
 Undoubtedly, the status quo will change in the world post-COVID-XNUMX.
 If, however, the current (positive) behavioral patterns can be maintained to a limited extent, it will certainly trigger a series of key impulses and change certain aspects for the better.